 Here's to a better home environment,

 It will be very important for you and your husband to be united and bonded on most issues.
-A weaker plan supported by the both parents is much better than a stronger plan support by only one parent.
+But, bear in mind that a weaker plan supported by the both parents is much better than a stronger plan support by only one parent.

 Here's an email from a mother whose 17-year-old son is "on the run."
 He has a drug habit, and is basically floating from one living arrangement to another.
 This mother sent her son a letter inviting him to Christmas Eve dinner: